Hube2/cpt-widgets/README.md

 **(CPT-archives-widget.php)**

-This is a widget themplate that can be used to create a date archives widget for a custom post type. see comment in the widget for details and instructions.
+This is a widget themplate that can be used to create a date archives widget for a custom post type.
+See comment in the file for details and instructions.

 This file also includes all the necessay rewrite rules to make date archives work on a custom post type.

-This widget can also be used as a "Recent Posts" widget for a custom post type.
-Set the type to "Individual Posts by Post Date" and set the limit to the number of posts you want to display.
+This widget can also be used as a "Recent Posts" widget for a custom post type by setting the type to "Individual Posts by Post Date" and setting the limit to the number of posts you want to display.

 ## Taxonomy Widget
 **(taxonomy-widget.php)**